Unfurling Khovanov-Lauda-Rouquier algebras: Proofs

-Note that $D$ gives the only way of matching the terminals in $\Bj$ and $\Bj'$ to produce a legal tricolore diagram.
-Thus all diagrams in our relation that give a different matching from $D$ project to 0, since there is no matching which has the same eigenvalue at both ends of each strand and fewer crossings than $D$.
+Note that $D$ gives the only way to match the terminals in $\Bj$ and $\Bj'$ to produce a legal tricolore diagram.
+Thus, all diagrams in our relation that give a different matching from $D$ project to 0, since there is no matching which has the same eigenvalue at both ends of each strand and fewer crossings than $D$.

 Therefore, this must be the projection of a relation in $\hldbK$ where all terms have the underlying matching $D$ with some number $d_a$ of dots on the arc $a$, times some monomial $M$ in the bubbles at the left of the diagram.
 If we show that no such relation exists, then for each choice of $d_a$ and $M$, the corresponding term must have had coefficient 0 in the original relation.
 It follows that the original relation must have been trivial.